 What does it take to stand up to your convictions?
 Courage is a necessary ingredient – in the face of antagonistic forces opposing you if you don’t do what they want.
 For Jim Donovan standing strong means traveling to Berlin, at Secretary of State John Foster Dulles’ request, to negotiate the trade of Abel for Powers.
 It also means, at a time of great upheaval and building of the Berlin Wall, facing gang bullies, being threatened and coerced, and grave uncertainties about whether he’d be detained as a prisoner or end up dead.

 Donovan is tricked.
 He’s tested.
-He’s the subject of suspicion.
-He’s alone and in dangerous secretive territory.
-He watches young people shot trying to jump the Wall to escape.
+The subject of suspicion, he’s alone and in the dangerous secretive territory.
+He watches young people shot trying to jump the wall to escape.
 The Berlin negotiators want their way; Donovan wants his.
 Does he cave?
-Or does he stand strong – even in his insistence that Frederic Pryor, an innocent 25-year-old American Economics student, be part of the trade in addition to Powers?
+Or does he stand strong – even in his insistence that Frederic Pryor, an innocent 25-year-old American Economics student, be part of the trade-in addition to Powers?

 Jim Donovan doesn’t cave.
 He’s a tough negotiator, lays out his conditions, and won’t back down: “No deal for Abel unless we get Powers and Pryor . . .
 So far Abel’s been a good soldier, but if we have to tell him the Russians don’t want him and he’s never going home, I imagine his behavior might change and who will be responsible for that?
 Oh and also – there’s no deal unless we hear by the end of business today.”
 Donovan is playing hardball.
 He’s calling their bluff.
 It’s risky business, but he stands up to the bullies.